apprunjs/apprun-docs/docs/architecture-ideas/state-machine.md

 const button_click = (state, e) => {
 }

+app.start(document.body, state, view);
 ```

 That's all we need to do to create an AppRun application, an _initial state_, a _view_, and _event handlers_.

-Next, we will add a state machine.
+Next, we will add the state machine implementation.

 ### State Machine

-We follow and extend the calculator state machine from [David's post](https://www.codinglawyer.io/posts/build-javascript-calculator).
+> We follow and extend the calculator state machine from [David's post](https://www.codinglawyer.io/posts/build-javascript-calculator).
 The post also provides a [diagram](https://www.codinglawyer.io/static/c24440761863d1b3b8bf38e336056726/fa498/sketch-fsm.png) helpful to understand the state machine.

 We first define the _states_ and _events_ of the state machine using TypeScript [Discriminated Unions](https://www.typescriptlang.org/docs/handbook/advanced-types.html#discriminated-unions).